MLHale/insure-container-sec/milestone_2.md

 ### Hinderances

 Thus far, we have had a total of 2.5 project changes.
-Unfortuantley, this set us back a bit at the beginning.
+Unfortunately, this set us back a bit at the beginning.
 The only other hinderance we ran into was miscommunication with our project sponsor about Part 2 of our project.

 ### Ongoing Risks

-Most of our risks have remained the same throughout the semseter.
+Most of our risks have remained the same throughout the semester.
 The only change we have seen is removing the possibility of being unable to replicate the CAVES model.
 You can see this change in the table below.

 | Risk       | Description of Risk | Likelihood | Impact Factor |
 | ---------- | ------------------- | ---------- | ------------- |